justbennet/biospack/tricks.md

 # Tricks and handy spack commands

-To get a list of avaialble versions not the full `info` (see below), use
+To get a list of available versions not the full `info` (see below), use

 ```
 $ spack versions samtools